brianbixby/bitmap-project/README.md

 Tests:
   To use the Command Line Interface, the user must first type node index.js and enter three arguments:

-    The original bitmap file path, using the following structure.
-Ex: ./data/palette-bitmap.bmp The output file name (not the entire path).
-Ex: new The transform method name.
-See below for all transform meethods.
-Ex: invert
+    1) The original bitmap file path, using the following structure. (ie: palette-bitmap.bmp)
+    2) The output file name. (ie: transformed-palette-bitmap.bmp)
+    3) The transform method name.
+See below for all transform methods. (ie: invert)
 Example: node index.js palette-bitmap.bmp transformed-palette-bitmap.bmp invert

 Transform methods: